Contingencyplana/toysoldiers_ai_0/glossary.md

 - Update this scroll and cite `planning/change_log.md` when introducing new acronyms or tools.
 - Mirror changes that affect field execution across Toysoldiers workspaces to preserve alignment.

-## Toysoldiers Addenda
+## Field Operations Terminology

-Field-specific terminology maintained locally.
-High Command has been notified of these focused entries for review.
+Core terminology for the Field Operations Front, integrating AI Labscapes and tactical execution.

 ### Daylands and Nightlands
 - **Definition:** Dual realms representing low-entropy (Dayland) and high-entropy (Nightland) states of a battlefield or war-room.